Home

 These include the following:

 Clean Bathing Water.
-Following our successful application for bathing water designation in 2023, we are continuing our monitoring work, working with the agencies, using our local knowledge to help identify sources of sewage pollution, and calling for Anglian Water to RAPIDLY implement the necessary improvements to their sewage infrastructure.
-Our aim is that by 2030, the bathing water quality at Sheep’s Green should at least be achieving “Satisfactory” status and ideally “Good”
+Following our successful application for Bathing Water Designation in 2023, we are continuing monitoring the levels of bacteria from sewage, using our local knowledge to help identify sources of sewage pollution.
+We are calling for Anglian Water to RAPIDLY implement the necessary improvements to their sewage infrastructure.
+Our aim is that by 2030, the bathing water quality at Sheep’s Green should at least be achieving “Satisfactory” status and ideally “Good”, so that its safer for people to swim and play in the river.

-Water Quality Monitoring.
-This work aims to identify other (non-sewage) sources of pollution that are damaging the natural environment in the Cam Valley.
-We then work with those responsible to help get the levels of pollutants reduced.
+Ecological Health Monitoring.
+This work aims to identify various (non-sewage) sources of pollution.
+We then work with those responsible to help get the levels of pollutants reduced, in order to improve the health of our rivers.
 We are currently investigating phosphates, turbidity (murkiness) and are just starting some work on toxic chemicals from road run-off.

 You can see a selection of past projects here